walles/riff/README.md

 You can do `git diff | riff` and get reasonable output.

 # TODO
-* Make a main program that can read input from stdin and print it to stdout.
 * Make the main program identify different kinds of lines by prefix and color them accordingly.
 Use the same color scheme as `git`.
 * Make the main program identify blocks of lines that have been